2023 ICGT Council

 Mohammad Alam, Treasurer

-Mohammad lives in Perrysburg and is blessed with two beautiful Daughters.
+Mohammad lives in Perrysburg and is blessed with two beautiful daughters.

 Mariam Abdoney, Secretary